Kinyanjui Kombani

-Kinyanjui Kombani, popularly known as “The Banker who Writes,” is a Kenyan novelist, playwright, scriptwriter, and literature critic/activist.
+Kinyanjui Kombani, popularly known as "The Banker who Writes", is a Kenyan novelist, playwright, scriptwriter, and literature critic/activist.
 His novels, The Last Villains of Molo and Den of Inequities have been used for undergraduate and postgraduate education by universities in Kenya and abroad.
 Kombani is also a recipient of the Kenyatta University Outstanding Young Alumni Award 2014 and was recognized as a Business Daily Top 40 under 40 in 2015.

 Early life

-Joseph Kinyanjui Kombani was born in Molo in the then Nakuru District of Rift Valley Province in Kenya.
+Kinyanjui Kombani was born in Molo in the then Nakuru District of Rift Valley Province in Kenya.
 He was the last born in a family of five children.
 His mother single-handedly catered for the family in a single-roomed mabati house after separating from his father before he was born.

 Kinyanjui passed by a Standard Chartered branch on his way to school at Molo Academy for his primary school education, which would later become his employer.

 After the 1992 general elections, the ethnically diverse town of Molo was rocked by tribal skirmishes along with numerous others in Rift Valley, prompting his family to move out to his maternal ancestral home in Njoro, where he schooled up to form four.

 After the untimely passing of his mother, Kinyanjui was forced to move in with his brothers in Ngando, a slum off Ngong Road in Nairobi.
 This later inspired the setting for his novel The Last Villains of Molo.